 Spend a week at Storm King engaging in place-based writing surrounded by sculpture, rolling hills, meadows, and woodlands.
 Storm King staff and teachers from the Hudson Valley Writing Project share behind-the-scenes discoveries and inspiring insights, launching students into a fun and creative world of writing and art making.
 Offered in partnership with the Hudson Valley Writing Project.

 The Art of Scientific Observation: From Microecology to Monumental Sculpture

 One-week session: July 23–27, 2018: 9AM–5PM

 Instructor: Hara Woltz

-Throughout history, both scientists and artists have used field journals to note their observations of the natural world and develop their ideas.
-Effective visual and written notation requires keen observational skills, and the practice of creative recording in journals can engage and develop critical and lateral thinking capabilities.
-Weaving together science and art, The Art of Scientific Observation offers teens a unique opportunity to combine field ecology and artistic practice.
-Focusing on daily explorations of plant and animal life, as well as the sculpture and landscape architecture of the Art Center, campers learn about observational and notational methods through creative journal making.
+Connecting science and art, The Art of Scientific Observation offers teens a unique opportunity to combine field ecology and artistic practice.
+Throughout history, both scientists and artists have used field journals to note their observations of the natural world and develop their ideas Focusing on daily explorations of plant and animal life, as well as the sculpture and landscape architecture of the Art Center, campers learn about observational and notational methods through creative journal making.
 We will engage with a variety of techniques including sketching, collaging, and writing.
 Each camper finishes the week having created his or her own experimental field journal.
-REGISTER NOW!

-A limited number of scholarships are available.
+A limited number of scholarships are available for Storm King Young Explorers and The Art of Observation.
 To be eligible for a scholarship, students must qualify for free or reduced lunch as outlined by federal income eligibility guidelines.
 Scholarships are awarded on a first come, first-served basis.
-Families applying for a scholarship must complete the online registration form and submit the scholarship application within seven days of registration in order to hold the child’s space in the program.
+Families applying for a scholarship must register for camp online and submit the scholarship application within seven days of registration in order to hold a child’s space in the program.